fixture-py/fixture/docs/source/index.rst

   - Django support added by `Ben Ford <http://twitter.com/boothead>`_.
 See :ref:`using-fixture-with-django`
   - Using session.add() when in sqlalchemy 0.5.2+ to avoid deprecation warning (reported by Jeff Balogh)
-  - Google Code repository migrated from Subversion to Mercurial.
+  - Google Code repository migrated from Subversion to `Mercurial <http://code.google.com/p/fixture/source/browse/>`_.

 - 1.2